 Many businesses face a similar challenge as it relates to approaching mobile and what will be best for their needs.
 They get attached to the idea of a mobile solution, but they don’t have a complete understanding of what it entails, what technology infrastructure is required or how hard or easy it will be to create and support.

 A lack of enterprise device standards (BYOD), minimal IT support, antiquated systems or budget constraints can too often lead to the words, “We’re not ready to build an app.”
-But truthfully, there are different types of applications out there with different technology requirements; and you don’t always need a native app to go mobile, mobile solutions can take on many different forms.
+But truthfully, there are different types of applications out there with different technology requirements; and you don’t need a native app to go mobile, mobile solutions can take on many different forms.

 Let’s take a look at some different types of applications, as well as alternatives to mobile apps that are worth considering as you approach a new mobile solution.

-A web-based application functions like a mobile app, but streams content like a website.
+A web-based application functions like a mobile app, but streams content like a website from the mobile web browser.
 All of the content is dynamic, but it adapts to give the user a great experience on a mobile device.
 Perhaps you have a current web-based desktop solution that you would like to convert into an engaging mobile experience.
 This could be the place to start.

 - Mobile application structure makes some desktop web applications very hard to translate into a mobile app without completely changing information flow

 You can learn more about web applications in Maestro’s whitepaper, “HTML5 Or Native," which explores differences and opportunities for mobile development within HTML5 and native coding, as well as hybrid approaches.

 Now when you hear the word website in a discussion about mobile devices, is the thought of incessant pinching and zooming the first thing that comes to mind?
 If it is, then relax, this is not that.
 In fact, responsive web design is very much the opposite.

 The theory in designing and building a website responsively is that the components of the site (text, menu, images, videos, links, etc.) will respond to the environment and platform through which they are delivered.
 Rather than shrinking everything on the page so that the user needs a microscope to view on a smartphone, responsive design hides, minimizes and stacks components in a fluid motion so that the viewer still has a positive experience, regardless of screen size.